 This symptom is improved only with the use of the high dose thiamine protocol, as we have never observed its improvement with other treatments.

-Usually, we obtain normalization of performance on the pull test within a month from beginning therapy; in rare cases it is necessary to adjust the dosage.
+Once high-dose thiamine therapy begins, the patient’s performance on the pull test usually becomes normal within a month; in rare cases it is necessary to adjust the dosage.
 For this reason it may take up to three months in total to see improvement of the pull test.